Young Professionals help female entrepreneurs in Bolivia

-Helping women entrepreneurs in Bolivia with a digital platform: an assignment that Young Professionals Julia and Yoorim seized with both hands.
+Helping female entrepreneurs in Bolivia with a digital platform: an assignment that Young Professionals Julia and Yoorim seized with both hands.
 Early in 2022, they traveled to Bolivia to work on this challenging assignment for Banco Fie, a partner bank of Rabo Partnerships.

 In the Young Professional Program of Rabobank, you work on two business cases, one of which you can do abroad.
-Julia and Yoorim worked on the concept, user research, strategy and prototyping for a digital platform for women entrepreneurs in Bolivia.
+Julia and Yoorim worked on the concept, user research, strategy and prototyping for a digital platform for female entrepreneurs in Bolivia.
 This platform aims to empower female entrepreneurs by educating them and providing the tools they need to start, improve or grow their business.

 Julia: “In Bolivia – and throughout South America, in fact – there is a large gender gap in entrepreneurship.
 Women in business do not get the same opportunities as men for a myriad of reasons.
 It may be more difficult to arrange financing, formalizing their business, or using digital tools.
 Perhaps, it is a combination of being a single mother and not having the right resources to succeed.
 There is a long list of examples, and we tried to alleviate some of those pain points with this digital platform.